RSDKModding/RSDK-Modding-Wiki/docs/RSDKv5/Functions/Animations-Sprites/EditSpriteAnimation/README.md

 The sprite animation to be edited.

 - `listID`
-The index of the animation entry to be edited
+The index of the animation entry to be edited.

 - `name`
 The animation's name.